Marshall-vak/gmod-tts/README.md

  I'm not good at explaining this.
 If you can code you will get the whing below.

 ```
-net.Start("tts")		// Send a net message to the client tts.
+net.Start("tts")		// Send a net message to the client tts.				  | 		  |
 	net.WriteEntity(ply) 	// The entity the sound comes from.
-Not needed if global.
+Not needed if global.		  | entity	  | Not needed if global is true
-	net.WriteString(text) 	// The text you want the tts to say.
+	net.WriteString(text) 	// The text you want the tts to say.					  | string	  | required
-	net.WriteInt(global) 	// Whether or not the tts is global or not.
+	net.WriteBool(global) 	// Whether or not the tts is global or not.				  | true or false | required
-net.Broadcast() 		// You can use net.Send() for finite controle over who hears the message
+net.Broadcast() 		// You can use net.Send() for finite controle over who hears the message  |		  |
 ```